Top 10 best banking apps in the UK 2023

-While challenger banks are still taking the lion’s share of the top-rated apps, many traditional banks are catching up and adding innovative features to their banking apps, so the competition is hotting up.
+While challenger banks still represent the lion’s share of the top-rated apps, many traditional banks are catching up and adding innovative features to their banking apps, so the competition is hotting up.
 This guide focuses on apps for personal banking.
 We have created a guide to best business accounts for anyone looking for an app to run their business account from.

 |#2||Monzo||Monzo’s reputation for being one of the coolest banking apps available isn’t unwarranted.
 It’s slick and colourful, lets you access all the features of your bank account and its spending reports make budgeting almost fun.||Read our review|